nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.3.2 List products: `listProduct`

-Shows a list of all products in MyInsuRec.
+Show a list of all products in MyInsuRec.

 Format: `listProduct`

 #### 3.3.3 Delete product: `delProduct`

-Deletes a product from MyInsuRec.
+Delete a product from MyInsuRec.
 This feature will remove the product from association with any client.

 Format: `delProduct i/INDEX`

-* Deletes the product at the specified `INDEX`.
+* Delete the product at the specified `INDEX`.
 * The index refers to the index number shown in the displayed product list.
 * The index **must be a positive integer** 1, 2, 3, …​